miguelcoria94/WEEK-12-REVIEW/README.md

 * encryption is the process of translating something readable into something that looks like nonsense and being able to translate it from a non-readible state back into something that's readable

+### How does encryption work?

+* There are two kinds of encryption, symmetric and asymmetric encryption

+* symmetric uses one value to determine how to encrypt data

+* asymmetric uses two pieces of information called the public and private keys
+    * the public key is shared with everyone wanting to encrypt a message for the recipent
+    * the private key is used to decrypt the message
+    * encypt with public key, decrypt with private key

+* an HTTPS connection is an example of asymmetric encryption

+### When is it appropriate to use encryption?

+* It's appropriate to use encryption to secure over the wire connection between client and server

+* also data at rest (i.e. stored in a database) can also be encrypted.

+### What is hashing?